contsili/meg-pipeline/docs/source/9-dashboard/data_quality_dashboards.rst

 1. The source of this data is the files generated from each experiment, hosted on the NYU-BOX data drive.
 This process is done by a python script that authontificats on BOX-DATA, downloads all the '.con' files that exists inside the empty-room while also getting the date they were last modified.

 2. Overview of the table:

-  *- Column name
+  .. list-table:: File Details
+   :header-rows: 1

+   * - Column Name
      - Description
-   - Obteined
+     - Obtained
-   *- Status
+   * - Status
-   - Gives the status of the given file's average if it's above or in the threshold.
-Then given status is indicated by a color: green for safe, red for above the threashhold.
-The threashold is defined at below 3ft.
+     - Gives the status of the given file's average if it's above or within the threshold.
+The status is indicated by a color: green for safe, red for above the threshold.
+The threshold is defined as below 3 fT.
-   - calculates the average of the signal over time and compares it to the threshold decided.
+     - Calculates the average of the signal over time and compares it to the threshold.
    * - File Name
-   - It is a combonation of time and the name of the file seperated by '-'.
+     - It is a combination of the time and the name of the file, separated by a '-'.
-   - Obteined from the metadata available at the NYU-DATA box.
+     - Obtained from the metadata available in the NYU-DATA box.
    * - Average
      - Calculates the average of the signal over time.
-   - Calculated by the simple functions defining the average function in python
+     - Calculated by the simple functions defining the average function in Python.
    * - Variance
      - Calculates the variance of the signal over time.
-   - Calculated by the simple functions defining the variance function in python
+     - Calculated by the simple functions defining the variance function in Python.
    * - Date
-   - The date is defined as : "day/month/year min:secs:hours"
+     - The date is defined as: "day/month/year hour:min:sec".
-   - Obteined by the metadata of the 'last-modified'field.
+     - Obtained from the metadata of the 'last-modified' field.
    * - Details
-   - Describes the details of the day and or experiement that might explain the results obteined in the file.
+     - Describes the details of the day and/or experiment that might explain the results obtained in the file.
-   - Added by user default is "Nothing added yet".
+     - Added by the user, default is "Nothing added yet".

 3. Use cases: